Rush Limbaugh behind the Golden EIB microphone, relentlessly pursuing the truth, unstoppably pursuing the truth.

 Whoever gets there is automatically the nominee.

-This guy writes a piece today, said, no, no, no, no.
+This guy writes a piece today.

-That's uh it's not the case.
+That's not the case.

-Uh delegates can vote whoever they want on any ballot.
+Delegates can vote whoever they want on any ballot.

 Oh, really?

-Yeah, he says, yeah, but 76 is the only time that this was actually put into 76, yeah, that's when they denied Reagan.
+Yeah, he says, yeah, 76 is the only time that this was actually put into 76.

-That's what they're gonna do.
+That's what they're going to do.

 That's what they've always wanted.

-And everybody said, What?
+And everybody said, what?

-How are you gonna do that?
+How are you going to do that?

-And the answer we got money.
+And the answer we got, money.

-He's gonna outspend everybody.
+He's going to outspend everybody.

-And what they meant was Jeb's going to win the nomination without having a cowtow to Republican Tea Party base voters.
+And what they meant was, Jeb's going to win the nomination without having to kowtow to Republican Tea Party-based voters, meaning Jeb's not going to have to talk about abortion.

 Jeff's not going to have to talk about immigration.